CLEF. Crowdsourcing Linked Entities via web Form

 DATA MODEL

 A reference page dedicated to the data model is automatically generated by the system to support developers in data reuse.
-The webpage is available at {YOURDOMAIN}>/model
+The webpage is available at {YOURDOMAIN}/model (link in the footer).

 The documentation is automatically generated by querying CLEF, to retrieve class and properties effectively used, and Linked Open Vocabularies (LOV), to retrieve labels and comments associated to the original specification in the ontology.
 If a property is not available from the LOV catalogue, a default label is shown.